Sexual disorders, dysfunctions, and paraphilias (atypical sexual interests) can impact your everyday functioning and enjoyment of sex.

 Erectile disorder is also known as erectile dysfunction.
 You might have this condition if you have trouble maintaining an erection throughout sexual intercourse.

 Erectile disorder is common in people with a penis as they get older.
-About 30 million people who identify as men in the United States experience it.
+About

 The good news is you can reduce your chances of erectile disorder by taking steps to maintain your health.